Structural Causal Models

 ---

-This model does not say anything about the random variables and is thus not really useful.
-Let's assume that we are interested in an outcome $Y$ and that this outcome is determined by 8 other random variables.
-We can add this assumption to the model
+This model does not say anything about the random variables and is thus not very useful.
+Let's return to the SCM

 One Step Construction